0-Chotu-Maulafullstack-chatbot-team/_0_chotu_maula_fullstack-chatbot/README.md

+## How to run this on vscode
+### create uv environment using command: uv venv then activate the same in cmd not powershell and then create requirement.txt

 # Swaroop Formulation Industries -- Website Platform

 A progressive web platform for **Swaroop Formulation Industries Pvt.
 Ltd.**, a manufacturer of biodegradable PLA-based plastic bags and bio-medical compostable waste bags based in Unnao, Uttar Pradesh, India.